Skip to content

 Admission price

-Rough daily spend per person, mid-2026, in lei (RON): budget traveller about 140 lei a day, mid-range about 265, comfortable about 440, before flights and car hire (Nomadic Matt figures).
-Building blocks: hostel dorm 50-70 lei, hostel private room around 130, budget hotel 150-175; an inexpensive restaurant meal about 50 lei, a set lunch from 30, a draft beer 11, a coffee 10-13; a city transport ticket 3.50 lei.
+Rough daily spend per person, mid-2026, in lei (RON): budget traveller about 140 lei a day, mid-range about 265, comfortable about 440, before flights and car hire - built from the line items on this page, with Nomadic Matt and Numbeo cited as an independent cross-check, not the source.
+Building blocks: hostel dorm 50-70 lei, hostel private room around 130, budget hotel 150-175; an inexpensive restaurant meal about 50 lei, a set lunch from 30, a draft beer 11, a coffee 10-13; a single STB transport ticket in Bucharest 3 lei (90 minutes, any bus/tram/metro).
 Orientation rate (ECB) on 2 July 2026: 1 EUR = 5.2321 lei, so roughly 5.2 lei to the euro; the dollar sits near 4.5 lei.

 Opening hours